Criminal Defence Lawyer Frankfurt | Traffic, Alcohol & Drug Offences – English-Speaking

 What should I do after a traffic stop involving alcohol or drugs?

 Use your right to remain silent and contact a solicitor immediately.
-We handle communication with police/prosecutors, arrange file access, and assess testing procedures and reliability.
-See our overview of the course of proceedings. (dr-buchert.de)
+We handle communication with police/prosecutors, arrange file access and assess testing procedures and reliability.
+See the course of proceedings.

 What penalties can follow for drink-driving or drug-driving?

-Possible outcomes include fines, driving bans (typically 1–3 months as a criminal side penalty) and, in serious cases, imprisonment. (dr-buchert.de)
+Possible outcomes include fines, driving bans (often 1–3 months as a criminal side-penalty) and, in serious cases, imprisonment.

 What is an arrest warrant (Haftbefehl) and when is detention ordered?

-A judge-issued warrant requires strong suspicion and a legal detention ground (e.g., flight risk).
-We challenge warrants and seek alternatives to custody. (dr-buchert.de)
+A judge-issued warrant requires strong suspicion and a statutory detention ground (e.g., flight risk).
+We challenge warrants and seek alternatives to custody.
+See arrest warrant and pre-trial detention.

 What is the difference between crimes against the person and property offences?